amazingcosmos1/Nishant-Kumar/index.md

 # <b>Nishant Kumar</b><font size=1>(Computer Science Engineer)</font>

 <b>I am passionate about Machine Learning and Data Science.
 I love to play with data and create for benefit.
-I am Seeking to secure a responsible career opportunity to fully utilize my skills, while making a significant contribution to the success of the company.</b>
+Seeking to secure a responsible career opportunity to fully utilize my skills, while making a significant contribution to the success of the company.</b>

 ## Education: